phxgg/jyeet-bot/README.md

 and unexpected results.
 Do some more testing...
 * Fix message dispatcher.
 Only reply the channel we sent the first command.
 * Delete trackbox when the track is finished.
+* Make bot leave channel after some time when queue is empty.
+* Make bot leave channel when nobody is in the channel.